Click and Boat

-Click and Boat (aka Click&Boat) is a company based in Paris that operates a boat rental platform, enabling private and professional boat owners to rent out their boats to holidaymakers and other sailing enthusiasts, based on the sharing economy model.
+Click and Boat (aka Click&Boat) is a company based in Paris that operates a boat rental platform, enabling private and professional boat owners to rent out their boats to holidaymakers and other sailing enthusiasts, based on the gig economy model.
 The company was set up in September 2013 by French entrepreneurs Edouard Gorioux and Jérémy Bismuth.

 In August 2020, the platform featured 35,000 listed boats in Europe and globally, accessible to more than 400,000 registered members.
 The platform is available in English (US, UK and international business English), French, German, Spanish, Italian, Russian, Greek, Dutch, Polish, Portuguese and Swedish.